vivy1024/daml-rag-framework/README_EN.md

 ## 📖 Overview

-Yuzhen Fitness is a production-ready framework that integrates proven techniques—GraphRAG hybrid retrieval, In-Context Learning, Teacher-Student collaboration, and MCP-based multi-agent orchestration—for building vertical domain AI applications with token savings and cost optimization.
+DAML-RAG is a production-ready framework that integrates proven techniques—GraphRAG hybrid retrieval, In-Context Learning, Teacher-Student collaboration, and MCP-based multi-agent orchestration—for building vertical domain AI applications with token savings and cost optimization.

 **NOT a new theory, but an engineering best practice framework for practitioners.**